belladu0201/Intern-Duke-MIDS-Preparations/README.md

 2. IDS706: Noah is a greater speaker.
 The workload can be minimal, depending on your choice.
 Lectures are easy follow if you are not interested into data engineering and cloud stuff.
 3. IDS720: Lots of reading and in-class activities.
 If you can opt out of this class, I would suggest not taking this class.
 The final project is a nightmare to me.
 4. IDS703: The lectures are hard to understand.
 It is very easy to get a good grade and the homeworks are fine.
 This class shouldn't be a requirement prior to IDS705 (ML).
+5. IDS706: Very Good ML Intro course.
+Easy to get A. Workload is fine but not light.
+Professor Kyle is very nice and lenient.
+Pushed the ddl for 5/6 Assignments.
+6. IDS721: Would not recommend taking.
+706 is enough.
+Did not really learn Rust in the course.
+7. IDS701: A/B Testing course.
+Materials are useful.
+Need to take time self-learning.
+I don't like the content itself.
+8. AIPI531: Very chill class and you can get good grade.